Sattva Strong

 Discover a harmonious blend of yoga and Ayurveda for a balanced lifestyle that is unique to YOU.
 Embrace wellness through movement and holistic practices at Sattva Strong.

-Ayurveda is often refered to as the sister science of yoga.
+Ayurveda is often referred to as the sister science of yoga.
 Both yoga and Ayurveda offer ways to heal, cleanse, and rejuvenate the body, mind, and spirit.

-The name Sattva Strong refers to the Maha Gunas; Sattva (balance/contentment), Rajas (activity/passion), and Tamas (inertia/darkness) which relates to our mental health.
-However, unlike our three doshas (vata, pitta and kapha), our three maha gunas aren’t fixed.
+The name Sattva Strong refers to the Maha Gunas: Sattva (balance/contentment), Rajas (activity/passion), and Tamas (inertia/darkness), which relate to our mental health.
+However, unlike our three doshas (vata, pitta, and kapha), our three maha gunas aren’t fixed.
 The term “Gunas” pertains to the three fundamental qualities that exist in everything around us, including the food we eat and the activities we pursue and engage in.

-To learn more on how we can work together, reach out to me at [email protected]
+To learn more about how we can work together, reach out to me at [email protected]

 Deborah